What is Your Data Disposal Strategy?

 If data champions exist within these organizations, they are often overburdened, don’t have the right tools or training, or operate in a silo.
 Rarely do they have the capacity to prioritize efficient data disposal or management practices.

 If nobody leads the data charge, things deteriorate quickly.
 Data management is sloppy or nonexistent.
-Data is collected and stored without purpose, insecurely, or without informed consent.
+Data is collected and stored without purpose, security, or informed consent.
 This leads to ethical, operational, and sometimes legal challenges for the organization.

 To become data-driven, organizations of any size must support the data champions on their team and give them the tools necessary to create success.
 This includes support from leadership, proper resources, training, and the flexibility to make mistakes along their learning journey.